josema88/Azure-Functions-DotNet7/readme.md

 ### Connect to your DB and Storage Services in your local environment

 Be sure that in your local environment you have the fille local.settings.json.
-Within that file you should add the connection string, like this sample:
+Within that file you should add the connection strings for DB and Storage Account, like this sample:

 ```json
 {